iNarendraK/terraform_nov/Day5/README.md

 From your Azure portal, search for "Azure DevOps organizations" and click the same
 ![Azure DevOps Organizations](azure1.png)

-You will see below page now, click on "My Azure Organization"
+You will see below page now, click on "My Azure DevOps Organizations"
 ![Azure DevOps Organizations](azure2.png)